The Impact of Cognitive Behavioral Therapy and Cash Transfers on High-Risk Young Men in Liberia

 These results demonstrate that cognitive behavior therapy, combined with unconditional cash transfers, can be an effective method of reducing criminality, violence, and drug use.
 The program was fairly low cost, at US$530 per participant, suggesting that this program could be implemented on a larger scale.

-Blattman, Christopher, Julian Jamison, and Margaret Sheridan.
-“Reducing Crime and Violence: Experimental Evidence on Adult Noncognitive Investments in Liberia.”
-SSRN 2594868, October 2016.
+Blattman, Christopher, Julian C. Jamison, and Margaret Sheridan.
+2017.
+"Reducing Crime and Violence: Experimental Evidence from Cognitive Behavioral Therapy in Liberia."
+American Economic Review 107(4): 1165-1206.